Modelling Human Values for Value-Aware Multi-Agent Systems: A Roadmap for Value-Aligned AI Research

 \subsection{The value identification and representation challenge}

-For any reasoning over values to be possible, the relevant values in which the AI system will operate should first be identified and then computationally represented to allow for automatic reasoning.
-This is typically broken down into two stages.
-The first is known as \emph{value identification}.
-It is the challenge of establishing the relevant values for a given individual or collective in the operating context within which the AI is being developed.
-In our own real-world experiences and looking at key work in this field (as presented shortly), this includes understanding what words are used as abstract value concepts, such as ``fairness'' or ``transparency''.
-The second stage is called \emph{value representation}.
-It is the challenge of providing formal computational models of those values and their underlying structure, including identifying their inter-relationships and relative importance and representing their grounding semantics.
+For any reasoning over values to occur, the AI system must first be capable of identifying and representing the relevant values within its operational context.
+This begins with \emph{value identification}, which involves determining which values matter to an individual or collective in the specific domain of application, such as ``fairness'' or ``transparency''.
+Next is \emph{value representation}, which entails constructing formal computational models of those values and their underlying structure, including their interrelationships, relative importance, and grounding semantics.

-Broadly, three different approaches may be followed for value identification and representation: 1) offline approaches, where relevant stakeholders manually identify and specify their values; 2) online approaches, where AI mechanisms like machine learning are used to identify and possibly specify values; and 3) mixed approaches, where AI mechanisms collaborate with users to help identify and represent values.
+Broadly, three different approaches may be followed for value identification and representation: 1) offline approaches, where relevant stakeholders manually identify and specify their values; 2) online approaches, where AI mechanisms like machine learning are used to identify and possibly specify values; and 3) mixed approaches, where AI mechanisms and users/stakeholders work together in tandem to identify and represent values.

-All these approaches aim to identify the relevant human values for an individual or a collective.
-Whether values are manually provided or the AI has learned those values from observing human behaviours, we stress that these values always represent what is significant for the human stakeholders rather than what is significant for the AI.
+In all cases, whether values are manually provided or the AI has learned those values from human behaviour, we stress that these values should always represent the values of human stakeholders rather than artificial agents.

 \paragraph{Key research in this area}